MEMBERS OF THE EUROPEAN WRITERS’ COUNCIL

 - The creation of solidarity and cooperation among Cypriot writers, and also between them and foreign writers.

 - The development of cooperation between the CWU and other bodies of the country’s cultural life.

-Since 2000, CWU has been a member of the European Writer’s Council (its members are over forty organisations from 31 European countries) and they even organized the MARE NOSTRUM III in Cyprus, in 2004, with great success.
+Since 2002, CWU has been a member of the European Writer’s Council and they even organized the MARE NOSTRUM III in Cyprus, in 2004, with great success.
 At that time, an important resolution for the reunification of our country and the termination of the occupation was adopted.

 CWU participates every year at the annual convention of the European Writers’ Council, and it has a saying and opinion on important decisions taken.
 In parallel, members of ours have participated in numerous conferences and literary meetings abroad.